MaxNoragami/PR-lab2-ConcurrentHttpServer/README.md

 ## Project Structure

-Same structure as Lab 1, with two additional scripts for testing concurrency and rate limiting:
+Around same structure as Lab 1, with the client being replaced by scripts for testing concurrency and rate limiting:

 ```
 PR-lab2-ConcurrentHttpServer/
-├── server.py             # Multithreaded HTTP server
+├── server.py             # Concurrent HTTP server
 ├── requester.py          # Script that makes concurrent requests for testing
 ├── Dockerfile.server     # Docker image for the concurrent server
 ├── Dockerfile.requester  # Docker image for the requester